I’ve been doing bulletproof coffee basically for the whole time since I started, more than 10 years ago.

 I actually made it a rule of thumb that the proper amount of butter in BP coffee should be approximately the same as what you’d otherwise spread on your bread ;)

-And then… for some reason, I thought it would be a good idea to get some bloodwork done, for checkup after several years…
+And then… for some reason, I thought it would be a good idea to get some bloodwork done, for a checkup after several years…

 - In 2007 (way before I started BP coffee or keto) I was totally normal, even in the lower “normal range”